Help! I need somebody. Help! Not just anybody. Day Two, Part Deux.

 So after some unexpected and ill-timed sightseeing, we found our way back to the interstate on which the congested traffic had finally cleared, and followed to the appropriate exit.
 And suddenly, there we were, at long last: the KFC Yum Center in Louisville, Kentucky.
 The time was 4:30 p.m., some two and a half hours after our scheduled arrival time.

 And with that, the heavens opened up, rays of light shined down upon facility, and a choir of angels sang in unison, “Hallelulia.”

 Or perhaps that glistening was the sparkle of Lucy in the Sky with Diamonds.
 Whatever the source, it was a surreal experience that provided a welcome beacon of light following the darkness which had preceded our arrival.

 What we know for sure is this: nearly 30 hours after we had departed from Slidell on what was supposed to be a 10 hour trip, we arrived at the facility in which Sir Paul would autograph the piano.
 And all was good with the world.

-We drove around to the designated entrance and informed security that we were bringing The Beatles piano as pre-authorized.
+We drove around to the designated entrance and informed security that we were hauling the pre-authorized delivery of The Beatles piano.
 They acknowledged that they had been awaiting our arrival, and motioned for us to enter.

 Debbie and I were permitted entrance, followed by Eric in the UHaul truck.
 Kendra and Lori parked in the facility’s lot, and Lori joined us in the loading dock area shortly thereafter.